Green Mountain II

 I was soon climbing rock piles among the trees.
 It was an interesting ascent, certainly more fun than bushwhacking.
 After climbing 200 m above the creek, I angled right.
 The terrain here was crappy, being full of loose rock and deadfall, but I needed to get to the grassy slopes on the west side.
 I was glad when my boots left the rocks and hit the grass.

 On Green Mountain trail, look for a side road on your left at 668103.
-It appears soon after a creek crossing.
-The road is 100 m long and ends in a small campsite.
-The animal trail begins 50 m northeast from here, although when I came down I followed the edge of a glade and took a longer course.
+It appears soon after crossing a creek.
+The side road is 100 m long and ends in a small campsite.
+The animal trail begins 50 m northeast from here and almost immediately enters a small clearing (not to be confused with another clearing left of the campsite).
 The trail, faint at the bottom, gains clarity as it climbs.
-(Gillean's offtrail route up the slope begins nearly a kilometre farther up Green Mountain trail.)
+(In comparison, Gillean's offtrail route up the slope begins nearly a kilometre farther up Green Mountain trail.)

 When I hiked Green Mountain in 2002 with its long, dull approach from Indian Oils, it failed to impress me.
 But doing a loop using Teskey Road gave me a greater appreciation for the mountain.
 It was also two hours quicker.